Aerial lift: Material ropeways

 A material ropeway or ropeway conveyor is an aerial lift from which containers for goods rather than passenger cars are suspended.
 These are usually monocable or bicable gondola lifts.

 Material ropeways are typically found around large mining concerns, and can be of considerable length.
-The COMILOG Cableway, which ran from Moanda in Gabon to Mbinda in the Republic of the Congo, was over 75 km in length.
-The Norsjö aerial tramway in Sweden had a length of 96 kilometers.
+The COMILOG Cableway, which ran from Moanda in Gabon to Mbinda in the Republic of the Congo, was around 76 km in length.
+The Norsjö aerial tramway in Sweden, which was built in 1943 to transport ore from Kristenberg to Boliden, had a length of 96 kilometers, holding the Guinness World Record for the longest material-transport cable car.

 Abbreviations

 The following abbreviations are frequently used in the industry: